 They often drive at night and more often with passengers of the same age.
-If they own a car t is, on average, an older and smaller car than those owned by drivers in other age groups (Cammisa, 1999).
-Ferguson (2003) found that the older and the smaller cars was in which young novices drove, the higher the risk was of crash injury.
+If they own a car, it is, on average, an older and smaller car than those owned by drivers in other age groups (Cammisa, 1999).
+Ferguson (2003) found that the older and the smaller cars in which young novices drove, the higher the risk was of crash injury.
 This study was conducted in the USA, but similar results have been found in Germany and Australia (Schepers, 1996; Watson, 2009).
 Finally, recent studies about self-reported seat belt use and age no longer show substantially higher percentages for young drivers that do not use seat belts than for middle-aged drivers (SARTRE3, 2004; Zandvliet, 2009).
+Young people living in rural areas are more at risk of driving under the influence of alcohol or drugs and of riding with a driver under the influence of alcohol or drugs, as less collective transport is available there, as shown by a recent Spanish study (Font-Ribera et al., 2013).